Aliases for NTRK1 Gene

 GeneCards Summary for NTRK1 Gene

 NTRK1 (Neurotrophic Tyrosine Kinase, Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with NTRK1 include anhidrosis and ntrk1-related familial medullary thyroid carcinoma.
+Diseases associated with NTRK1 include insensitivity to pain, congenital, with anhidrosis and medullary thyroid carcinoma, familial.
 Among its related pathways are PI-3K cascade and Signaling by FGFR.
 GO annotations related to this gene include protein homodimerization activity and ephrin receptor binding.
 An important paralog of this gene is ALK.

 UniProtKB/Swiss-Prot for NTRK1 Gene